top of page

 From Gatesgarth Farm, turn left along Honister Pass in which you'll see a sign for Honister House on the right after around 150 meters.
 Follow the obvious and well-kept trail as it ascends this gravel path.

 With views of Haystacks and Buttermere Lake in the distance, the surroundings are breath-taking.
-The infinity pool is located near a sizable waterfall that you can see in the distance as the track rounds a corner.
-After 1.3 kilometres, a grassy path will be visible on your right.
-The small bridge you can see ahead is where you should go after taking this path.
+The infinity pool is located near a sizeable waterfall that you can see in the distance as the track rounds a corner.

 The infinity pool at Buttermere is stunning.
 The water is glisteningly clear and took on a light green hue when exposed to the sun.
 Behind it is a decent-sized waterfall that would be a great place to take a dip even without the view.